 Tasks:

-1) Query RDS for information about contacts for the domain name that has had its website compromised.
+1) Query RDS for relevant information about contacts for the domain name that has had its website compromised.
 These contacts would typically include the technical contact (often the web host), registrant (owner), and admin contact (up-to-date responsible party) for the domain.

 2) Evaluate the information returned to determine if actual contact data is included, or if it is bogus or privacy protected to prioritize contacts towards actual people or well-defined roles.

-3) Send e-mail or make phone calls to attempt to contact responsible parties in real time.
+3) Attempt to contact responsible parties in real time.

 4) Obtain information from contactable contacts to reach actors who can mitigate issues and/or provide evidence/information